joseph-penlap/joseph-penlap.github.io/_pages/contact.md

 If you would like to get into contact, just shoot me an email!

-My address is found in the left sidebar!
+My email address can be found in the left sidebar!